cookie-status/cookie-status-dev/content/chrome/_index.md

 ## Referrer

-Chrome uses the default referrer policy of `no-referrer-when-downgrade`.
+Chrome 85 sets the default referrer policy to `strict-origin-when-cross-origin`.
+This means that for cross-origin requests (e.g. `sub.domain.com` to `othersub.domain.com`, or `sub.domain.com` to `sub.otherdomain.com`) the `referer` HTTP header and `document.referrer` JavaScript API are truncated to show just the **origin** of the website making the request.
+Thus a page such as `https://www.domain.com/some-page?param=value` would show up just as `https://www.domain.com` in the referrer records.